AndriiKulakovskyi/efondamental/FAMILY_HISTORY_REWORK_VERIFICATION.md

 ## Known Limitations

-1. **Maximum 5 children per gender**: The flat structure supports up to 5 daughters and 5 sons with issues
+1. **Maximum 5 per category**: The flat structure supports up to 5 daughters, 5 sons, 5 sisters, and 5 brothers with issues
-2. **">5" option**: If user selects ">5", they can still only enter details for up to 5 children
+2. **">5" option**: If user selects ">5", they can still only enter details for up to 5 individuals per category
-3. **No information storage for children without issues**: Only children with issues are tracked in detail
+3. **No information storage for individuals without issues**: Only individuals with issues are tracked in detail

 ## Verification Status